Measure flow path recovery in Bayes Hilbert spaces: Finite-dimensional models

-The finite-dimensional theory is therefore a reduced-order model of the ambient Bayes--Hilbert path space theory.
-The reduced transport matrix \(H(a)\) is the coordinate form of the ambient transport geometry \(\mathfrak g_h\), the reduced observation map \(\mathcal G_m\) is the restriction of the ambient observation operator \(\mathcal G\), and the reduced observability Gram matrix \(J(a)^\ast J(a)\) is the coordinate form of the ambient observability geometry \(\mathfrak j_h\).
-The reduced inverse functional is the pullback of the ambient regularized inverse functional to the finite-dimensional subspace \(V_m\).
-After this restriction, the additional regularization terms introduced for the ambient infinite-dimensional existence theory may be omitted, since all norms are equivalent on \(V_m\).
-In particular, both the reduced forward dynamics and the reduced inverse problem should be viewed as consequences of the ambient Bayes--Hilbert formulation rather than as separate constructions.
+The finite-dimensional theory is a direct restriction of the ambient theory, but its recovery consequences are stronger.

+Indeed, the reduced transport matrix \(H(a)\) is the coordinate form of the ambient transport geometry \(\mathfrak g_h\), and \(M_y(t,a)^\top M_y(t,a)\) is the coordinate form of the instantaneous ambient observability form \(\mathfrak j_{t,h(a)}^y\).
+Thus the reduced joint form is exactly the pullback of the ambient form \(Q_y[h]\) to the coefficient space.
+In this sense, the finite-dimensional model is not a separate inverse problem: it is the ambient inverse problem restricted to a finite-dimensional Bayes Hilbert subspace.

+At the same time, restriction changes the observability mechanism in an essential way.
+In the ambient infinite-dimensional setting, localized mobile sensors can shrink the common invisible subspace but cannot produce coercivity on the full state space, because the time-averaged observation operator remains compact.
+In the reduced setting, that compactness obstruction disappears.
+One can first detect individual directions by localized bump sensors, then choose finitely many static locations that make the reduced state instantaneously observable, and finally trade those multiple static sensors for a single moving sensor whose time-averaged reduced Gramian is positive definite.
+When the reduced transport tensor is uniformly positive definite, the transport term upgrades that averaged observability to coercivity of the reduced joint form along the chosen reduced path.

+It is important, however, to distinguish what has and has not been proved at this stage.
+The sensor-design theorems in this section are pathwise: they produce observability and coercivity statements along a fixed reduced truth path, and in the moving-sensor case the trajectory may depend on that truth path.
+They do not by themselves yield a single global inverse theorem over an entire reduced admissible class.
+That stronger conclusion requires an additional classwise reduced stability property for the experiment, which we formulate explicitly in the next subsection.

+This is the sense in which the finite-dimensional theory is both a specialization of the ambient theory and a concrete recovery theory in its own right.